-Penzance is home to the Waterside Meadery, it is located on Penzance’s harbour front which adds to the pirate-y ship like interior decor.
-Open Monday to Sunday: 6 pm to 10 pm.
+Penzance is home to the Waterside Meadery, it is located on Penzance’s harbour front near the mooring for the Scilonian Ferry.

 Newlyn Meadery, Newlyn

-Newlyn Meadery, Housed in what was the Gaiety Cinema, built in 1905.
-By far the most popular of the restaurants so arrive early as they don’t take bookings.
+Newlyn Meadery is housed in what used to be the Gaiety Cinema, built in 1905.
+It is by far the most popular of the Meadery restaurants in Cornwall so be sure to arrive early as they don’t take bookings.

 Trewellard Meadery, Trewellard

 Trewellard Meadery is located in a small village not far from the famous Geevor Tin Mine.
-It boasts medieval décor creating a warm and relaxing environment to dine in.
-Open 6:30 pm- 9 pm daily
+It boasts medieval décor which all works to create a warm and relaxing environment to dine in.

 Redruth Meadery, Redruth

-Redruth Meadery based in the middle of Redruth and alongside the offerings of meat, fish and vegetarian finger food they also offer a Sunday roast – not as medieval but just as delicious we’re sure.
+Alongside this Meadery restaurant’s selction of meat, fish and vegetarian finger food they also offer a belt-busting Sunday roast – not as medieval but just as delicious we’re sure.